liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-making-the-application-available/01-display-categories/00-display-categories-intro.markdown

 category.
 Only one Guestbook portlet should be added to a page, so you'll also define it as a non-instanceable portlet.

-Open the `GuestbookMVCPortlet` class and update the component class metadata properties to match the configuration below:
+Open the `GuestbookPortlet` class and update the component class metadata properties to match the configuration below:

     @Component(